From Einstein and Eddington to LIGO: 100 years of gravitational light deflection

 This conference will be held from May 26th to May 30th, 2019, precisely one hundred years after the 1919 eclipse, at Resort Bom Bom in Príncipe Island, 2.5 Km away from the site of Eddington's observations, which took place at Roça Sundy.

-The main aim of the conference is to celebrate such an important date with a gathering of experts to discuss the legacy left by Einstein and Eddington from the event itself and the subsequent startling developments in the field of general relativity and gravitation.
+The main aim of the conference is to celebrate such an important date with a gathering of worldwide experts to reflect on the legacy left by Einstein and Eddington from the event itself and to discuss the subsequent startling developments in the fields of astrophysics and gravitation, namely, black holes, gravitational waves, and cosmology.

-The conference also aims at drawing the attention of the local population towards the historical importance of the 1919 observations and science in general.
+The conference also aims at drawing the attention of the local population towards the historical importance of the 1919 observations and science in general and is included as the scientific component of the Eddington@Sundy project.

 Participation: Participation and presentation are by invitation only.
 The number of participants is limited in accordance with the capacity of the resort Bom Bom.